You have three days in Amsterdam, what do you do!?

 How To Get Around Amsterdam

-Another perk about taking the tram in Amsterdam are the info desks on each tram.
+Another perk about taking the tram in Amsterdam are the info desks.
 I imagine these were set up because of the amount of tourists the city sees each year.
 Take advantage, they might give you some great local tips.
-Plus, if you’re lost, you know where to find someone to ask for help!

-If you are interested in biking everyday, make that a priority when booking a hotel.
-There are some hotels/ hostels that you can directly rent a bike from, or even better, the rental may be included in your stay.
+If you are interested in biking everyday in Amsterdam, make that a priority when booking a hotel.
+Because biking is such a popular mode of transportation in Amsterdam, there are some hotels that you can directly rent a bike from, or even better, the rental may be included in your stay.

 You might want to get…